NikhilP97/Smart-Text-Editor/README.md

 # Smart Text Editor

-After completing the first course of this specialization, it really cleared my doubts and concepts about object oriented programming and I also enjoyed my own custom geospatial map during the course.
-So after that, I was very keen to continue this course and although I know a bit about data structures, I wanted to learn it inside out with the performance parameters.
+After completing the first course of this specialization, it really cleared my doubts and concepts about object oriented programming and I also enjoyed making my own custom geospatial map during the course.
+So after that, I was very keen to continue this course and although I knew a bit about data structures, I wanted to learn it inside out with the performance parameters.
 So I enrolled in the 2nd course and this too has a great project, and since it involves data structures it's going to be more of the back-end development rather than front end which I prefer as I like to develop logic and solve problems.
-This is will also help me to really dig in and experiment with the different data structures you are learning and the running times for each of them.
+This will also help me to really dig in and experiment with the different data structures that I'm learning and the running times for each of them.

 Learning outcomes: